Imperial Bedroom: Side one

 Costello felt the partly autobiographical "Man Out of Time" was the "heart" of the album.
 Bookended by a fast-paced band-led performance with screaming—the initial recorded version—"Man Out of Time" boasts a wall of sound production and excessive wordplay to describe three characters: the narrator, a woman and a man who holds a public position.
 The details are minimal and obtuse, but Gouldstone interprets it as the narrator's plea for the woman to love him after the man has left her; if she does not love him, he loses grasp on reality.
 AllMusic's Rick Anderson opined that the song presents both the "best" and "worst" of the album, but found its "lush and heartbreakingly pretty" production lends the chorus its emotional weight.

 "Almost Blue"—titled after his preceding album of country covers—was based on Chet Baker's recording of "The Thrill Is Gone".
 The album's only track that is not heavily produced, "Almost Blue" is played in a somber jazz and lounge style, emphasising changing harmonies.
 In "Almost Blue", the main character is devoid of feeling as he is lost in love, which he brought upon himself, while being in a relationship that has never reached full happiness.
-Janovitz associated its sorrow quality to Frank Sinatra's 1954 In the Wee Small Hours and 1958 Only the Lonely LPs and overall mood to Miles Davis's Kind of Blue (1959).
+Janovitz associated its sorrow quality to Frank Sinatra's 1955 In the Wee Small Hours and 1958 Only the Lonely LPs and overall mood to Miles Davis's Kind of Blue (1959).
 In contrast to "Almost Blue", "...And in Every Home" vaunts the most extravagant production on the album.
 Its music is led by Nieve's orchestral arrangements, which one reviewer likened to the Beatles' Sgt.
 Pepper.
-The lyrics depict stagnant views of relationships, whose individuals' act in age-inappropriate ways; the characters cheat on their spouses with individuals half their age in an attempt to recapture their youth.
+The lyrics depict stagnant views of relationships, in which individuals act in age-inappropriate ways; the characters cheat on their spouses with individuals half their age in an attempt to recapture their youth.
 Gouldstone interprets it as a study of the waste of lives and marriage destruction.